uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Frontend Regular API Latency
 * Meaning: The latency of regular core API -- excluding long-poll/queryWorkflow/getHistory/ListWorkflow/CountWorkflow API.
-* Monitor: 95% of all apis and of all operations that take over 1.5 seconds triggers a warning,  over 2 seconds triggers an alert
+* Suggested monitor: 95% of all apis and of all operations that take over 1.5 seconds triggers a warning,  over 2 seconds triggers an alert
-* Monitor if fired, investigate the database read/write latency.
+* Monitor action: If fired, investigate the database read/write latency.
 May need to throttle some spiky traffic from certain domains, or scale up the database
 * Datadog query example
 ```
 avg:cadence_frontend.cadence_latency.quantile{(operation NOT IN (pollfordecisiontask,pollforactivitytask,getworkflowexecutionhistory,queryworkflow,listworkflowexecutions,listclosedworkflowexecutions,listopenworkflowexecutions)) AND $env AND $Availability_Zone AND $pXXLatency} by {operation}